nekator/mono/packages/foundations/README.md

 ### SCSS

-Based on your technology you need to change the paths of the assets folder:
+Based on your technology/setup you need to change the paths of the assets folder:

--   Default: points to ../assets
+-   Default: points to `../assets`
--   Webpack: points to ~@db-ui/foundations/assets
+-   Webpack: points to `~@db-ui/foundations/assets`
--   Rollup: points to @db-ui/foundations/assets
+-   Rollup: points to `@db-ui/foundations/assets`
 -

 ```scss